• Menu

 Bear Creek Trail Sign

 Bear Creek Trail sign.
-Photo: JustTooLazy
+Photo by: JustTooLazy

 From the trailhead, begin a series of fairly steep switchbacks along the ledges of the cliff just above Bear Creek and gain 1000 feet in elevation after almost a mile.
 The overlooking view to Mt.
 Sneffels and Uncompahgre Gorge will make your initial climb worthwhile.
 The trail will ease up near the Bear Creek drainage.

 Continue traversing the canyon’s narrow ledge until you pass over another rocky drainage.
-2.2 miles from the trailhead and now 1,560 feet above ground, the remains of the Grizzly Bear Mine- an abandoned shed, rusty mining equipment, and some collapsed buildings will lie on site.
+2.2 miles from the trailhead and now 1,560 feet above the ground, the remains of the Grizzly Bear Mine, an abandoned shed, rusty mining equipment, and some collapsed buildings, will lie on site.
 Continue ahead on the trail through a recurring conifer and aspen forest.
-Slightly after crossing a narrow stream a half mile after Grizzly Bear Mine, you will pass through a beautiful wildflower meadow.

 Bear Creek Trail Grizzly Mine Shaft

 Entrance to the Grizzly Mine.
-Photo: JustTooLazy
+Photo by: JustTooLazy

 An intermittent show of meadows and trees with some few switchbacks in a continuous moderate climb will continue until the Yellow Jacket Mine.
 Now you’re 2,660 feet and 4 miles up the trailhead.
-The Yellow Jacket Mine is surrounded by mine remains, scenic abandoned structures, and a picturesque view of the Mt.
+The Yellow Jacket Mine is surrounded by mine remains scenic abandoned structures and a picturesque view of the Mt.
 Sneffels range on the west.

+This point is the perfect spot to wrap up a day hike and return back to the base.
+It will take 4 to 5 hours to complete the hike.
 For those who wish to continue, there are trail forks on the Yellow Jacket Mine.
 Follow the south fork to reach the Engineer Mountain Pass and the north fork to the Horsethief Trail.

 Tips for Hiking Bear Creek Trail